Skip to Main Content

 Next, you pedal to Emerald Mound, one of the largest Native American ceremonial mounds in North America.
 Believed to have been built and consecrated by ancestors of the Natchez Indians between the 14th and 16th centuries, Emerald Mound covers an area of more than eight square acres and boasts a carefully constructed flattened plateau rising more than 35 feet.
 It was designated a National Historic Landmark in 1989.

 Continuing on to Natchez, perhaps you’ll pause to visit the Elizabeth Female Academy.
 Opened in 1818, it was the first educational institution exclusively for women in the state of Mississippi—and, many believe, the first college in the United States to award women advanced degrees.
-Our ride concludes at Monmouth Historic Inn, a National Historic Landmark.
-You’ll stay here for the next two nights, take time to indulge in a few games of croquet or a take a relaxing stroll through the property’s expansive gardens at your leisure.
+Your ride concludes at Monmouth Historic Inn, a National Historic Landmark.
+You’ll stay here for the next two nights.
+Indulge in a few games of croquet or take a relaxing stroll through the property’s expansive gardens at your leisure.

 You’ll find a number of excellent options for dinner on your own in town tonight.